-The Transitional Employment Program is GrowGood’s job training program.
+The Transitional Employment Program (TEP) is our job training program.
+This competitive program provides paid work opportunities for residents.
 The premise is that the best way to teach how to be employed is to employ.

-Food for Life Skills classes promote ‘whole health healing’ through the practice of yoga and mindful meditation taught in a natural outdoor setting.
+Food for Life Skills classes promote ‘whole health healing’ through the practice of yoga and mindful meditation taught outside in GrowGood's beautiful California Native Garden.

-GrowGood's Culinary Program provides eight weeks of kitchen job-preparedness training for shelter clients, a two-week externship and job placement assistance.
+GrowGood's Culinary Program with a Farm-to-Table emphasis provides eight weeks of kitchen job-preparedness training for shelter clients, a two-week externship and job placement assistance.

 GrowGood is a 501(c)(3) non-profit organization that has been working in partnership with The Salvation Army since 2011 to transform and maintain a 1.5-acre parcel of land adjacent to The Salvation Army's Bell Homeless Shelter into an urban farm.
 The Bell Shelter is one of the largest homeless shelter's west of the Mississippi operating a comprehensive program that offers transitional care for up to 500 homeless men, women, and veterans.